efnats/chiagarden/plotting/README.md

    - `--guru-meditation` : activate a delay if the system has crashed multiple times before (see variable in the script for finetuning)
    - `--help`: display a help text

+## Installation
+The systemd services for plotsink and plotstarter are part of the installation routine.
+You can always use `systemctl enable/disable nameof.service` to (de)activate the service on boot.

 ## Examples

    Start plotting process, read some variables (for example farmerkey and contract address) from /etc/chiagarden/myfarm.profile